timeteam/timeteam.github.io/_posts/Non_fiction/2023-01-12-the-musical-human.md

 <img align="right" src="https://m.media-amazon.com/images/I/91Erh+4E5uL.jpg"  width="256"  alt="">

-Not sure what this is about, nor what the author is trying to say.
-Most sentences and paragraphs are equally incomprehensible.
-Based on the first three chapters, and the last, and a few random paragraphs in between, this is an blizzard of factlets, seemingly selected at random.
-And plenty of arbitrary and poorly supported opinions.
-And more than a few contradictions, such as "I yield to no one in my worship at Mozart's altar" then immediately proceeds to yield, heaps.
+Not sure what this is about, nor if even the author knows what he is trying to say.

+Only managed to read the first three chapters, and the last, and a few random paragraphs in between.
+Most sentences and paragraphs are equally incomprehensible, just a blizzard of factlets, seemingly selected at random.
+And plenty of arbitrary and poorly supported opinions including more than a few contradictions, such as "I yield to no one in my worship at Mozart's altar" then immediately proceeds to yield, heaps.